LilyAsFlora/reddit-fetch/README.md

 ```

 ## Options
-`subreddit` STRING | A valid reddit community, e.g 'pics' or 'popular'
+-`subreddit` STRING | A valid reddit community, e.g 'pics' or 'popular'

-`sort` STRING | A valid reddit sorting option (best, hot, new, top or rising)
+-`sort` STRING | A valid reddit sorting option (best, hot, new, top or rising)